szymor/anarch/README.md

 ### You sound like an insane person, are you crazy?

-I have mental issues as most people nowadays, but they don't affect my reasoning.
-I challenge you to critically evaluate the ideas I present to you.
+I have mental issues as most people nowadays and I go crazy from living in this world, but these don't affect my reasoning.
+I challenge you to critically evaluate the ideas I present.

 ### Can I support you?

 Yes.
 This wasn't made for any profit but if you just want to share with a fellow human being, I'll be glad.
 You can find my support info at [my website](https://www.tastyfish.cz).
+You can also pay what you want on itch.io.

 ### Fuck you.